LAST7/LastBlog/source/_posts/nju-pa-2.md

 ---

 {% notel orange fa-triangle-exclamation Warning %}
-If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
+If someone is reading this blog, please be aware that the writer **DID NOT** consider the experience of the other readers.
-After all, the most important part is about writing things down for better memorization.
+After all, the most important thing is about writing things down for better memorization.
 {% endnotel %}

 ## Bit Operation Macros